Name: Pokemon Moon

 Some Pokémon species have uniquely adapted to the microclimates of the Alola region, becoming what is known as a regional variant of their species.
 These variant species take on different forms from those of their species in other regions, including a different appearance, Abilities, and more.
 An Alolan variant of a species is known as its Alola Form.

 The Battle Royal is a new battle format where four players enter into a free-for-all battle, with any player able to attack (or aid) another.
-The battle ends when all of one player’s Pokémon faint, with the winner being the player who has the highest combined number of knockouts and number of remaining Pokémon.
+The battle ends when all of one player's Pokémon faint, with the winner being the player who has the highest combined number of knockouts and the number of remaining Pokémon.